PerryW11/Everstorm/README.md

 The player will be a given a task to complete depending on the various levels.
 Dying will result in failure.

-FIRST LEVEL: The player must eliminate all zombies and get to the bridge.
+FIRST QUEST: Collect all the crystals and return them to Targoroth (NPC in game)

+SECOND QUEST: Eliminate all zombies in the area

 This project is being made with the Unreal Engine using C++ and blueprints.